MaKamChiu/comps350f_gp38/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
+3. Follow the coding guidelines
+4. Write tests for new features
-5. Open a Pull Request
+5. Submit a Pull Request

+### Pull Request Guidelines

+- Keep changes focused and atomic
+- Include relevant tests
+- Update documentation
+- Follow the commit message convention

 ## License